-Notably, the Complainant contends that disputed domain name is confusingly similar to its trademark POPULAR, as the disputed domain name wholly incorporates the Complainant's trademark with the addition of the term "t-shirt".
+Notably, the Complainant contends that disputed domain name is confusingly similar to its trademark BAND-AID, as the disputed domain name wholly incorporates the Complainant's trademark BAND-AID, with the addition of the term "machine".

 Moreover, the Complainant asserts that the Respondent has no rights or legitimate interests in respect of the disputed domain name, since it has not been authorized by the Complainant to register the disputed domain name or to use its trademark within the disputed domain name, it is not commonly known by the disputed domain name, and it is not making either a bona fide offering of goods or services or a legitimate noncommercial or fair use of the disputed domain name.
-The disputed domain name resolves to a website in which the Complainant's trademark and logo are reproduced and t-shirts are purportedly offered for sale.
+The disputed domain name resolves to a website in which medical automatic packing machines are offered for sale, some of them described as "Band-Aid making" machines.

-The Complainant submits that the Respondent has registered the disputed domain name in bad faith, since the Complainant's trademark POPULAR is distinctive and well known in the banking services field.
-Therefore, the Respondent targeted the Complainant's trademark at the time of registration of the disputed domain name and the Complainant contends that the use of the disputed domain name to resolve to a website in which the Complainant's trademark and logo are reproduced, creates the impression of a relationship between the Respondent and the Complainant and disrupts the Complainant's business, qualifying as bad faith registration and use.
+The Complainant submits that the Respondent has registered the disputed domain name in bad faith, since the Complainant's trademark BAND-AID is distinctive and well known in the health field.
+Therefore, the Respondent targeted the Complainant's trademark at the time of registration of the disputed domain name and the Complainant contends that, by resolving to a website in which medical automatic packing machines are offered for sale, some of them described as "Band-Aid making" machines, the use of the disputed domain name to attract, for commercial gain, Internet users to the Respondent's website, creating a likelihood of confusion with the Complainant's trademark as to the source, sponsorship, affiliation, or endorsement of the Respondent's website, qualifies as bad faith registration and use.